hr-it-solutions/DD_imgcopyresized/README.md

 Source: http://php.net/manual/de/function.imagecopyresampled.php#112742

-This method should work and run on a wide php server range  <br>
+This method should work and run on a wide range of php servers  <br>
 and works without additional pear php extensions!
-So it is easy to get running ;)
+It is so easy to get it running ;)

 # Generated file examples:
 1872org_image.jpg (Original image)  <br>